 [Section 27 amended by No. 73 of 1986 s.
 11.]

-28. Valuation roll to be available for public inspection and to rating and taxing authorities
+28. Custody, inspection and availability of valuation rolls

-(1) The Valuer-General shall, after completion of a valuation roll for a valuation district and after making any addition, deletion, correction or amendment thereto —

-(a) deposit and retain the original valuation roll in the office of the Valuer-General;
+(1) After completing a valuation roll for a valuation district or making any addition, deletion, correction or amendment to it the Valuer-General is to provide a copy of the original valuation roll to the Authority.

+(2) The Authority is required to —

-(b) make true copies thereof available for public inspection at such places, at such times and upon payment of such fee as may be prescribed;
+(a) make true copies of a valuation roll available for public inspection at such places, at such times and upon payment of such fee as may be prescribed; and

-(c) furnish, upon payment of such fee as may be prescribed, each rating or taxing authority obliged to adopt or use any valuations entered in such valuation roll with a true copy thereof or of such addition, deletion, correction or amendment thereto, as the case may be.
+(b) furnish to each rating or taxing authority that is obliged to adopt or use any valuations entered in a valuation roll and pays any fee that may be prescribed a true copy of the valuation roll or of any addition, deletion, correction or amendment to it, as the case may be.

-(2) A copy of a valuation roll and of any addition, deletion, correction or amendment thereto furnished to a rating or taxing authority may be in writing or transcribed upon magnetic tape or in such other form as the Valuer-General and the rating or taxing authority may agree.
+(3) A copy of a valuation roll and of any addition, deletion, correction or amendment to it furnished to a rating or taxing authority may be in writing or transcribed upon magnetic tape or in such other form as the Authority and the rating or taxing authority may agree.

-[Section 28 amended by No. 77 of 1996 s.
-4.]
+[Section 28 inserted by No. 60 of 2006 s.
+176.]

 29. Copies of or extracts from entries in valuation rolls

-(1) Upon the application in writing of any person and upon payment of such fee as may be prescribed, the Valuer-General shall furnish that person with a certified copy of, or extract from, any entry in a valuation roll.
+(1) Upon the application in writing of any person and upon payment of such fee as may be prescribed, the Authority shall furnish that person with a certified copy of, or extract from, any entry in a valuation roll.

-(2) A copy of, or extract from, an entry in a valuation roll certified by the Valuer-General shall in all proceedings and for all purposes be evidence of the matters and things stated therein and that any valuation to which the entry relates has been made in conformity with this Act.
+(2) A certified copy of, or certified extract from, an entry in a valuation roll shall in all proceedings and for all purposes be evidence of the matters and things stated therein and that any valuation to which the entry relates has been made in conformity with this Act.

+(3) In this section —

+“certified” means certified by the Valuer-General.

+[Section 29 amended by No. 60 of 2006 s.
+177.]

 Division 3 — Concessional and other valuations

 [Heading amended by No. 7 of 1986 s.
 4.]